IsaiahHarvi/scratch-nn/README.md

 ### Training Details

 - **Backpropagation**: The network uses backpropagation to adjust weights and biases based on the error between predicted and actual labels.
-- **Loss Function**:
+- **Loss Function**: Cross-Entropy Loss is used to measure the performance of the classification model, providing a probability value between 0 and 1.

-- **Cross-Entropy Loss**: Used to measure the performance of the classification model, providing a probability value between 0 and 1.
+---

 ## Used Libraries

-The only library utilized in the construction of the model is Numpy.
-The other libraries are used for training and plotting.
+The only library utilized in the construction of the model is NumPy.
+Other libraries are used for training and plotting:
 - `numpy`
 - `matplotlib`
 - `click` (for command line arguments in `train.py`)
 - `torchvision` (for downloading the MNIST dataset)
 - `torch` (for data loaders in `train.py`)
 - `scikit-learn` (for confusion matrix plot)